mosip/id-authentication/design/registration/registration-packetcreation.md

 -   Timestamp format is \[DDMMYYYYHHMMSSS\]

--   Once the packet has been successfully created then update the packet information in the 'Enrollment' table.
+-   Once the packet has been successfully created then update the packet information in the 'Registration' table.

 **Client \[UI\] Application:**